christianmlong/personal/blog/content/twisted_on_windows_part2.md

 Windows provides some built-in accounts for this purpose:

-* The LOCAL_SYSTEM account is still quite privileged.
+* The [LOCAL_SYSTEM](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684190%28v=vs.85%29.aspx) account is still quite privileged.

-* The NETWORK_SERVICE account allows the service to access network resources on the Windows network.
+* The [NETWORK_SERVICE](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684272%28v=vs.85%29.aspx) account allows the service to access network resources on the Windows network.
 However, we don't need to run as the NETWORK_SERVICE account if we are just serving local resources.

-* The LOCAL_SERVICE account has traditionally been the account Windows sysadmins used for services.
+* The [LOCAL_SERVICE](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684188%28v=vs.85%29.aspx) account has traditionally been the account Windows sysadmins used for services.
 It does, however, have some drawbacks.
 There is only one LOCAL_SERVICE account per machine.
 Let's say you want to set up multiple services per server (a database and a web server, for example).
 If you assign permissions to the LOCAL_SERVICE account for the benefit of one service, those permissions are shared by all the services that use that account.

+None of these are ideal, we're going to be using a different account type, covered in the next section

+#### Virtual service accounts

-In Windows Server 2008, Microsoft introduced a new kind of account for this purpose, called a "Virtual Service Account".
+In Windows Server 2008 R2, Microsoft introduced a new kind of account for this purpose, called a "Virtual Service Account".
 These accounts are automatically created, one for each Windows service.
 By default, they have few privileges.
-And, if you assign privileges to a virtual service account, those privileges apply only to that service and that account, Other services on the same machine do not get those privileges.
+And, if you assign privileges to a virtual service account, those privileges apply only to that service and that account.
+Other services on the same machine do not get those privileges.

 Virtual service accounts are not especially well documented.
-The best information I found was in the [SQL Server 2008]() documentation.
-There's no conveniently-located anchor tag in that document, so scroll down to the section titled "".
+This [Microsoft TechNet article](https://technet.microsoft.com/library/dd548356%28v=ws.10%29.aspx) is a good reference.
+There's no conveniently-located anchor tag in that document, so scroll down to the section titled "Using virtual accounts".

+**Ignore everything about "Managed service accounts".** Virtual service accounts and Managed service accounts are often lumped together in the documentation.

+To configure a service to use a virtual account

+Click Start, point to Administrative Tools, and then click Services.

+In the details pane, right-click the service that you want to configure, and then click Properties.

+Click the Log On tab, click This account, and then type NT SERVICE\ServiceName.
+When you are finished, click OK.

+Restart the service for the change to take effect.